How do you Create Interactive Content?

 You could easily create a simple interactive 360 site visit like this one below from Southampton University – using a 360 camera.
 Why not go in and explore the tags?

-This article explains how to create 360s using an ordinary smartphone and the Google Streetview app.
-Or use the ThingLink 360 library for immersive 360 images of sites around the world.
+You can also use the ThingLink 360 library for immersive 360 images of sites around the world.

 Interactive tours